Eadgifu of Kent: Lands of Cooling

+Court life

 She disappeared from court during the reign of her step-son, King Æthelstan, but she was prominent and influential during the reign of her two sons and attested many of their charters.
-In charter S 562 in 953, a grant to her by Eadred of land at Felpham in Sussex, she is described as famula Dei, suggesting that she may have taken religious vows while continuing to live on her own estates.
+In charter S 562, a grant to her by Eadred of land at Felpham in Sussex issued in 953, she is described as famula Dei, suggesting that she may have taken religious vows while continuing to live on her own estates.
+Given that the estate at Felpham had come into the ownership of Shaftesbury Abbey by the time of the Domesday Survey in the 1080s, Susan Kelly suggests Eadgifu may have become an associate of that house.

-Following the death of her younger son Eadred in 955, she was deprived of her lands by her eldest grandson, King Eadwig, perhaps because she took the side of his younger brother, Edgar, in the struggle between them.
+Following the death of her younger son Eadred in 955, she was deprived of her lands (or at least those that has been disputed with Goda) by her eldest grandson, King Eadwig.
+This may have been because she took the side of his younger brother, Edgar, in the succession dispute between their factions.
 When Edgar succeeded on Eadwig's death in 959 she recovered some lands and received generous gifts from her grandson, but she never returned to her prominent position at court.
-She is last recorded as a witness to a charter in 966.
+She is last appears in the historical record as a witness to charter S 745, the New Minster, Winchester refoundation charter, in 966.

-She was known as a supporter of saintly churchmen and a benefactor of churches.
+She was known as a supporter of reforming churchmen and appears in the hagiographies of St Dunstan, the archbishop of Canterbury, and St Æthelwold, the bishop of Winchester.
+She was also a known benefactor of churches, granting the estates at Cooling and Osterland to Christ Church Canterbury once she regained them in Edgar's reign, and gifting lands to Abingdon and Ely abbeys.

+Death and burial

+Eadgifu was buried in Canterbury Cathedral, having died on 25 August 968 in the reign of her grandson Edgar.